Could it be CADASIL?

 Is there a family history of neurological disorders?

-Doctors need to not only take a detailed medical history of the patient but a detailed medical history of the family.
+Doctors need to not only take a detailed medical history of the patient, but also a detailed medical history of the family.